chauvinSimon/hmm_for_autonomous_driving/README.md

 - But here comes a second intuition: **the `lane` at time `t` is influenced by the `lane` at time `t-1`**.

 The concept of **`transition probability`** will be used to model this second remark.

+In the next sections we will see how can we **mathematically support our intuition**.

 ## Terminology